Present Value Definition

 Present Value (PV) is today’s value of money you expect from future income and is calculated as the sum of future investment returns discounted at a specified level of rate of return expectation.

 This concept is used in the valuation of stocks, bond pricingBond PricingThe bond pricing formula calculates the present value of the probable future cash flows, which include coupon payments and the par value, which is the redemption amount at maturity.
-The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows., financial modeling, and analysis of various investment options.
+The yield to maturity (YTM) refers to the rate of interest used to discount future cash flows., financial modelingFinancial ModelingFinancial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
+Such models represent the financial situation by taking into account risks and future assumptions, which are critical for making significant decisions in the future, such as raising capital or valuing a business, and interpreting their impact., and analysis of various investment options.
 The investor calculates a present value from the future cash flow of investment to decide whether that investment is worth investing in today.
 The expected cash flow of the future is discounted at a discount rate, which is the expected rate of return calculated inversely with future cash flow.
 Inflation reduces the value of money in hand since the price of goods and services rises over a period due to inflation, which means the amount worth today might not be equally worth tomorrow.
 PV calculations make sure the inflationary impact is calculated from either inflation rate or expected rate of returns.

 How to Find Present Value?